Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 35 - Authentication and Security - Handling Credentials & Designing a Secure Login/35.05 Level 3 - How to Salt Passwords for Improved Encryption/README.md

 To increase security, we can use a different hashing algorithm that is intentionally slow.
 This is where Bcrypt comes in.

+### Bcrypt: Industry Standard for Password Hashing

+Bcrypt is an industry-standard hashing algorithm used to keep users' passwords safe.
+While GPUs can compute 20 billion MD5 hashes per second, they can only compute about 17,000 Bcrypt hashes per second.
+This dramatic difference makes it much harder for hackers to generate precompiled hash tables.

+For example, cracking a password hashed with MD5 might take three seconds, but with Bcrypt, it could take about eight months, which is generally not worth a hacker's effort.